RishabhSinghBhadoriya/RishabhSinghBhadoriya/README.md

 - 👋 Hi, I’m @RishabhSinghBhadoriya
 - 👀 I’m interested in python c and web development
 - 🌱 I’m currently learning computer science engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... excelling my programming skills
+- if someone wants to create a project with me that would br grateful 😁🙌👈
 - 📫 How to reach me: reach me at rishabhsingh9691@gmail.com

 <!---